bakkenbaeck/iOS-handbook/GIT_AND_GITHUB.md

 Be warned, though: By doing this, you will both need to explain your thoughts and discuss other alternatives.
-Of course, this means you are putting yourself at risk of sharing your knowledge and/or learning some new stuff, so please be careful not to end up being even more awesome than you are.
+Of course, this means you are putting yourself at risk of sharing your knowledge and/or learning some new stuff, so please be careful not to end up being even more awesome than you already are.

 As a reviewer your job is to be the extra pair of eyes, so the code will get twice as good.
 You will look at thing like code style, structure, discuss things you might